 - Creativity on its own is the starting point, but it’s not enough.

 - There’s no shortage of problems, and that means there is always a chance for innovation.

 - Ideation, evaluation, implementation – Lights!
 Camera!
 Action!

-- Find the interesting dots in something new, then connect them into an innovative idea.
+- Find the riveting dots in something new, then connect them into an innovative idea.

-- Your brain will find the connections, they are always there.
+- Your brain will find the connections that are always there.

 - It might be a little tricky at first, but you’ll get better with practice.

 - Bill mentions some others who have great info on creativity and innovation.